 It follows the law of demand that says people will want more good and services when prices fall.
 That assumes the other things that drive demand don't change.
 Economists call this ceteris paribus, or all other things being equal.
 It means that the other five determinants of demand stay the same.
 They are income, prices of related goods or services (whether complementary or substitutes), tastes, and expectations.
 The sixth determinant that only affects aggregate demand is the number of buyers in the economy.

 The aggregate demand curve shows the quantity demanded at each price.
 It's similar to the demand curve used in microeconomics.
 That shows how the quantity of one good or service changes in response to price.
 The aggregate demand curve shows how a country's demand changes in response to all prices.
-You can see this in the aggregate demand curve above.
+You can see this in the aggregate demand curve below.